jocelyn-stericker/hacklily/README.md

 ### Running (without GitHub integration)

-Once you have installed the above dependencies, run
+Once you have installed the above dependencies, run:

 ```bash
 yarn install